arr-ai/arrai/docs/slicing.md

 #### Default values

-Slice expression behaves differently when provided with different expressions.
+Slice operation behaves differently when provided with different expressions.

-Lower bound and upper bound are always exclusive.
+Lower bound is always inclusive while upper bound is always exclusive.
 As in it always includes values that corresponds to ranges of values from `start` to `end - 1`.
 This is true for all scenarios, whether `start` or `end` are defined or not.
+However, when `end` is not provided, the last element is always included.
+This is not a special case as default value of `end` will include the last element.
+Refer to the explanations below.

 When the lower bound, the upper bound, and step are provided, the values will have to evaluate to a number as slicing can only be done with number expressions.
-Anything expression with a type other than `Number` will cause the expression evaluation to fail with an error message showing which expression does not compile to a `Number`.
+Any expression with a type other than `Number` will cause the expression evaluation to fail with an error message showing which expression does not compile to a `Number`.

 When `stepSize` is not defined, its value defaults to `1`.
-If `stepSize` evaluates to `0`, it will return an empty set.
+If `stepSize` evaluates to `0`, the expression will **fail**.
 The value of `stepSize` determines the default value of `start` and `end`.

 When `start` or `end` are defined, the values will be used.
-However, when the range is invalid (i.e `start > end && step > 0` or `start < end && step < 0`), an empty set will be returned as the result of the slice expression.
+However, when the range is invalid (i.e `start > end && step > 0` or `start < end && step < 0`), an empty set will be returned.

 When `start` or `end` are not defined, the value of `stepSize` will determine their values.
 The table below shows what the values for `start` and `end` defaults to.